casadoj/mekong_usecase/_sources/docs/0_general_setup.md

 ### 2.2 Meteorological forcings

-They are provided in folder _meteo_.
+They are provided in the folder _meteo_.
 Five map stacks are required: air temperature 2 m above ground (_2t_), potential evaporation (_e0_), potential evaporation from bare soil (_eS0_), potential evapotranspiration (_eT0_) and precipitation (_tp_).
-A netCDF file is supplied for each meteorological variable; each file contains the daily maps for the 41 year of data available.
+A netCDF file is supplied for each meteorological variable; each file contains the daily maps for the 41 years of data available.

-Similarly to the [maps](#Static/dynamic?-maps), the meteorological forcings were created applying the `cutmaps` tool to the global dataset developed by the GloFAS team.
+Similarly to the [maps](#2.1-Maps), the meteorological forcings were created applying the `cutmaps` tool to the global dataset developed by the GloFAS team.
 The use of the GloFAS meteorological dataset is not mandatory; on the contrary, we encourage users to use their preferred meteorological datasets.
 The only requirement is that the meteorological forcings must match the spatial definition (coordinate reference system, resolution and grid) of the static maps.

 Let's inspect one of these files, e.g., the air temperature.